taurgis/luma-docs/README.md

 ## 🙋 Support & Next Steps

-Need deeper internals?
-See `ADVANCED.md` or browse the live demo guides.
-Found a gap?
-Open an issue or PR.

 If you have questions or need help:

-- Check the documentation in the `content/pages/` directory
+- Check the documentation in the [Demo Site](https://taurgis.github.io/luma-docs/)
 - Open an issue on GitHub
 - Contribute improvements back to the project

 ---

-Built with ❤️ using React 19, MDX, Vite SSG, and Tailwind CSS.
-Dive deeper in `ADVANCED.md`.